-Oocument here what plans you have in place for your event day communication for event staff and emergency services, both on site and off site.
+Document here what pla communication for e vent staff and emergency services, both on site and off site.

 More information on event communication can be found in the HSE Event Safety Guide Communication - page 37

 5 Lost children

 You must ensure that you develop a lost children's policy and make all event staff and volunteers familiar with the procedures and policy.
 Some important points to consider when developing your policy are: